 The Sick Leave Program offers employees the opportunity to voluntarily donate local leave days to extend compensation to other eligible employees experiencing catastrophic illness or injury.
-After the utilization of the Catastrophic Benefit, this program allows employees the opportunity to request and receive up to a maximum of 30 additional days, should a catastrophic illness continue to cause absences during the program plan year.
+After the utilization of all accrued days, compensatory time, and the Catastrophic Benefit, this program allows employees the opportunity to request and receive up to a maximum of 30 days, should a catastrophic illness continue to cause absences during the program plan year.
 Days may be donated in one of two ways: